Welcome to my May 2019 Expense Report. Above is a visual breakdown of my monthly expenses.

 As I look over my personal finance spreadsheets at the end of each month, I’m realizing how impactful my car purchase has been to my savings rate, lowering my savings ceiling due to fixed monthly payments and insurance costs.
 But that car has provided me a lot of freedom and fun, even if I’m only driving it once or twice a week.

 Even more catastrophic to savings is needing to pay rent in a high cost of living area!
 As my lease term comes to a close, finding a more affordable place to live will be my top priority.

 In all, May ended up being a significant rebound from the abysmal -24% savings rate in April, (which was only so low because of the down payment on my vehicle, but still).
 I ended May with a solid savings rate of 36%.

 I spent more than usual this month, but that increased spending was countered by a third paycheck hitting my account in the month of May.
 My increased spending consisted of making an additional car payment, and paying the remaining 5 months of my 6 month auto insurance policy in full.

 With no monthly auto insurance premiums to pay, I’m shooting for a feasible 40% savings rate for the next three months.

 As of now, my savings rate is severely hampered by the financial commitments of monthly rent, utilities and vehicle related expenses.
-Without accounting for food, my top possible average monthly savings rate is about 53%.
+Given these items, and without accounting for food, my top possible average monthly savings rate is about 53%.